tanishq2034/Linear-Regression/README.md

 # Linear-Regression
 ### Linear Regression

-A simple implementation of linear regression using Python — built entirely from scratch without using machine learning libraries.
+A simple implementation of linear regression using Python that is built entirely from scratch without using machine learning libraries.
 This project demonstrates the core concepts of linear regression, including:

 * Reading and processing CSV data
 * Implementing the least squares method